Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 How yoga can help: Intentional, slow breathing can foster a sense of relaxation and calm.
 A slow yoga and stretching routine before bed can help encourage drowsiness and tranquility.
 In fact, studies show that yoga can help you fall asleep faster and stay asleep longer.
 Exercise of any type helps tire us out and promotes exhaustion, which can lead to better quality sleep.

-How yoga can help: Yoga can be effective as a pain-management tool for painful diseases like rheumatoid arthritis and fibromyalgia.
+How yoga can help: Yoga can be effective as a pain-management tool for some afflictions, including rheumatoid arthritis and fibromyalgia.
 Since yoga is so adaptable, it can be practiced in a chair or hospital bed.
-It may also be a helpful meditative tool for those diagnosed with a terminal illness.
+It may also be a helpful meditative tool.

 See also Feel Better As You Age With Yoga